-This course focuses on the populations served by developmental education programs, defines developmental education, and explores the historical perspective of the need for developmental education and student development theories.
-Students needs, model programs, and best-practices for student learning, development, and retention will be explored through collaboration, research and independent inquiry.
+Students focus on the populations served by developmental education programs, define developmental education, and explore the historical perspective of the need for developmental education and student development theories.
+Students? needs, model programs, and best-practices for student learning, development, and retention are explored through collaboration, research and independent inquiry.

 DVED 7364.
 Adv Learning Theory in Dev Ed.
 3 Hours.

-This course is designed to explore an advanced array of learning theories and how these apply specifically to developmental education.
-The course requires students to develop operational models using research in learning theory to facilitate organizational change and implementation of new paradigms in developmental education.
-An understanding of student learning utilizing the latest pedagogy and technologies grounded in the neurosciences and the new sciences will be included.
-Students will become familiar with learning theories and how these theories are applied to diverse educational environments.
+Students explore an advanced array of learning theories and how these apply specifically to developmental education.
+Students are required to develop operational models using research in learning theory to facilitate organizational change and implementation of new paradigms in developmental education.
+An understanding of student learning utilizing the latest pedagogy and technologies grounded in the neurosciences and the new sciences are included.
+Students become familiar with learning theories and how these theories are applied to diverse educational environments.

 DVED 7365.
 Student Noncognitive Developmt.
 3 Hours.

 Development of the whole student is the focus of study with particular interest on areas other than the growth of intellectual competence.
-Psychological, economic, social and physical barriers to student development will be studied.
+Psychological, economic, social and physical barriers to student development are studied.
 D. program in Developmental Education.